 Corrosion of Steel in Concrete

 Rebar corrosion is initiated when materials that are harmful to steel, such as CO2 and chloride from de-icing salt, start to penetrate concrete and reach the steel reinforcement.
-As an electrochemical reaction, electrons migrate from the anodic zone to the cathodic zone, releasing ferrous ions at the anode and hydroxide ions at the cathode.
+As an electrochemical reaction, electrons migrate from the anodic zone to the cathodic zone.
+This releases ferrous ions at the anode and hydroxide ions at the cathode.
 Eventually, this leads to a potential difference between the anodic and cathodic areas at the surface of the steel reinforcement.
-This results in the creation of rust as a byproduct.
-Since rust occupies a larger volume than steel, it exerts internal pressure which causes the surrounding concrete to crack and become damaged.
-These cracks make their way to the surface of the concrete which causes even more CO2 and chloride to penetrate the concrete and speed up the process of corrosion.
+It can result in the creation of rust as a byproduct.
+Since rust occupies a larger volume than steel, it exerts internal pressure.
+As a result, it causes the surrounding concrete to crack and become damaged.
+These cracks make their way to the surface of the concrete.
+This causes even more CO2 and chloride to penetrate the concrete and speed up the process of corrosion.

 The Cost of Concrete Corrosion